-If you are thinking of making a claim for family provision under a will despite all efforts to find a solution including mediation, don’t assume that your costs will be paid out of the estate; at least in New South Wales.
-What happens depends on individual circumstances.
+If, despite all efforts to find a solution, including mediation, you are thinking of making a claim for family provision under a will, don’t assume that your costs will be paid out of the estate; at least in New South Wales.